 Jay Jackson is a political commentator who has written for outlets including Labour List, the Mile End Institute and Politics.co.uk.

-Opinions in the below article are solely the author’s and do not necessarily reflect the opinions or beliefs of Compass as an organisation.
+Opinions in the above article are solely the author’s and do not necessarily reflect the opinions or beliefs of Compass as an organisation.
 Compass seeks to platform a wide range of progressive viewpoints that reflect the diversity and plurality of the democratic left.